mayahyah/-OOPs-Wrong-Answer-A-Science-Quiz-Bee-Simulator/README.md

 Special thanks to **Mr. Jayson Abratique** in guiding these young programmers through introducing OOP concepts which are necessary in completing this project.

 ## ***Future Enhancements***
 Future programmers may integrate a functional GUI which complements the overall essence of the console-based game.
 They may add illustrations of the scientists so that players can fully immerse themselves in the world of Science and its branched topics.
+They can also add more levels of various difficulties as the current game only has 10.
+This is to ensure players the best experience and further establish a deeper player-game relationship as players complete more levels.